lucylow/GreenDrive/README.md

 ## Support

-For any technical questions, issues, or feedback regarding GreenDrive's Data Marketplace, please contact our support team at support@greendrive.com.
+For any technical questions, issues, or feedback regarding GreenDrive's Data Marketplace, please contact our support team.
 We're here to assist you with any inquiries or concerns you may have.

 ## License